mrhrifat/survey-form/README.md

-## FCC Survey Form
+## Survey Form
-FCC is stand for Free Code Camp.
-It's a one page site & developed with HTML, CSS & Bootstrap.
-In this one page survey form, there is 3 text input section, 2 select section, 1 radio & 1 checkbox section & 1 textarea section.
-This is fully responsive in mobile, tab & laptop or lerger device.
+It's a one page Form site & developed with HTML, CSS & Bootstrap.This is an project task of Free Code Camp.
+The form is fully responsive in any device.

 ## Features
 - Survey Forms